Oracle CFO: no acquisitions needed to compete in cloud

 But his company is now rushing to promote its own offerings in the rapidly growing area and has also acquired several firms selling Internet-based software as its corporate customers embraced younger cloud rivals including Salesforce, Amazon.com and Google Inc.

-Oracle's strategy is to offer its customers complete cloud-computing packages, including operating systems, databases and software, and the hardware infrastructure needed to run them.
+Oracle's strategy is to offer its customers complete cloud-computing packages, including operating systems, databases and software, as well as the hardware infrastructure needed to run them.

+While Oracle is focusing its proprietary hardware efforts for now on cutting-edge customers, Ellison said he will eventually market his proprietary machines more widely.

+"We're not just going after the high-end of the computer market.
+We're going after the entire computer market, including rooms full of x86s," he said.

-Santa Clara, California-based Oracle unveiled new cloud products at Oracle's annual users conference this week in San Francisco.
-They included an updated version of its top-selling corporate database along with high-end computers designed for the cloud.
+Oracle unveiled a raft of new cloud-oriented products at its annual users conference this week in San Francisco.
+They included an updated version of its top-selling corporate database along with computers.

-Oracle estimates some 50,000 corporate executives and technology workers attended the conference.